Anne Hathaway: 2005–2008: Transition to adult roles and critical recognition

-In 2006, Hathaway starred in David Frankel's comedy-drama The Devil Wears Prada, based on the novel of the same name by Lauren Weisberger.
-The film featured her as a college graduate who lands a job as co-assistant to the powerful fashion magazine editor Miranda Priestly (played by Meryl Streep).
-Hathaway was "the ninth choice" for the role, citing this later as an inspiration for people to never give up.
-To prepare for the part, she volunteered for a few weeks as an assistant at an auction house.
-She said working on the film made her respect the fashion industry a great deal more than she did previously, though she admitted that her personal style was something she "still can't get right".
-She and co-star Emily Blunt got so hungry on their weight-loss regimen for the film it made them cry.
+Hathaway starred in the comedy-drama The Devil Wears Prada (2006), based on Lauren Weisberger's novel of the same name, as a college graduate who becomes an assistant to a powerful fashion magazine editor (played by Meryl Streep).
+She was "the ninth choice" for the part, citing this later as an inspiration for people to never give up, and in preparation she volunteered for a few weeks as an assistant at an auction house.
+She also followed a weight-loss regimen, along with co-star Emily Blunt, which made them hungry and led to crying.
+Hathaway stated that working on the film made her respect the fashion industry a great deal more than she did previously, though she admitted that her personal style was something she "still can't get right".
 The Devil Wears Prada received positive reviews; Roger Ebert called Hathaway "a great beauty [...] who makes a convincing career girl" and Rotten Tomatoes found "Streep in top form and Anne Hathaway more than holding her own".
-The film became her biggest commercial success to that point, grossing more than $326.5 million worldwide.
+It proved to be her most widely seen film to that point, with a worldwide gross of over $326.5 million.

-Hathaway was cast in Knocked Up, but dropped out before filming began and was replaced by Katherine Heigl.
-According to writer-director Judd Apatow, this happened because Hathaway was uncomfortable with the use of real footage of a woman giving birth; she believed it did not contribute to the film's story.
-Her sole release of 2007 was the biographical romantic drama Becoming Jane, as the titular English author Jane Austen.
-A fan of Austen since she was 14, Hathaway prepared for the role by rereading Austen's books and conducting historical research, such as perusing the author's letters; she also learned sign language, calligraphy, dance choreography, and the piano.
-She moved to England a month before filming began to improve her English accent.
+Originally cast in Knocked Up, Hathaway dropped out before production and was replaced with Katherine Heigl.
+This happened because, according to writer-director Judd Apatow, the actress was uncomfortable with the use of real footage of a woman in labor; she believed it did not contribute to the film's story.
+Her sole release in 2007 was the biographical romantic drama Becoming Jane, as the titular English author Jane Austen.
+A fan of Austen since age 14, Hathaway prepared for the role by rereading Austen's books and conducting historical research, such as perusing the author's letters; she also learned sign language, calligraphy, dance choreography, and the piano.
+She moved to England a month before filming to improve her English accent.
 She received a British Independent Film Award for Best Actress nomination for the film, although some critics negatively focused on her accent and performance.